-The Coordinator of Security and Emergency Response plans and executes an annual tabletop exercise for management and key campus constituents.
+The Security and Emergency Response Coordinator plans and executes an annual tabletop exercise for management and key campus constituents.
 Training is also conducted throughout the year emphasizing management and key campus constituents.
 Training is also conducted throughout the year emphasizing specific incidents and responses, such as medical emergencies or active shooter.
-For more information about upcoming or archived training, contact Gary Heaton, the Coordinator of Security and Emergency Response at (937) 393-3431 x2673.